pritudev/blog.pritudev.me/content/blog/notes-in-css.md

 ---
-title: 'Learn to create Notes using CSS & HTML.'
+title: "Learn to create Notes using CSS & HTML."
 date: 2021-08-28
-published: true
 ---

 Notes can be used to notify the user about something special: danger, success, information or warning